RenderKit/ospray/README.md

 ### Point Light / Sphere Light

-The sphere light (or the special case point light) is a light emitting uniformly in all directions from the surface towards the outside.
-It does not emit any light towards the inside of the sphere.
+The sphere light (or the special case point light) is a light emitting uniformly in all directions from the surface toward the outside.
+It does not emit any light toward the inside of the sphere.
 It is created by passing the type string “`sphere`” to `ospNewLight`.
 In addition to the [general parameters](#lights) understood by all lights the sphere light supports the following special parameters:

 | Type  | Name     | Description                                    |
 |:------|:---------|:-----------------------------------------------|